Relational Infrastructure

 What it is

-Social media has turned keeping up with people into watching their announcements: the engagement, the baby, the new job.
+Social media has turned keeping up with people into watching their announcements: the engagement, the baby, the new job, the vacation.
 Whole friendships get reduced to "I saw on Facebook that they..."
-What's left is bits and pieces of a person you once knew, an avatar without the humor, character, or context.
+What's left is bits and pieces of a person you once knew, an avatar of milestones without the humor, the character, or the context that made them a friend in the first place.
 This practice is the direct route instead: when someone crosses your mind or your feed, close the app and send them a real message, make the call, or set up the visit.

 Why it matters